icecube/simweights/docs/nugen_nuflux.rst

 the correct thing.

-This example creates a number of nuflux models and compares them with a custom flux model for Waxman and Bahacall limit.
+This example creates a number of nuflux models and compares them with a custom flux model for the IceCube northern track result.

 .. literalinclude:: ../examples/nugen_nuflux.py
      :start-after: start-box1